HendrikRoehm/probability_calculator/README.md

-Note that the operations on densities are defined in a way to comply with operations of [probability-generating functions](https://en.wikipedia.org/wiki/Probability-generating_function).
-This means multiplication of densities return the density of the sum of the two underlying random variables.
+Note that the operations (`+` and `*`) on random variables are always assuming independed random variables, even when using the same variable multiple times.

 ## Limitations

-Continuous densities are not supported at the moment.
+Continuous densities / random variables are not supported at the moment.

-Multiplying a lot of densities might get stuck due to a lot of possible outcomes.
-In general, multiplying 10 densities with 10 outcomes each lead to $10^{10}$ outcomes.
-However, simple cases like the die work, so even `Die(10)**100` is no problem.
+Adding many random variables together might get stuck due to a lot of possible outcomes.
+In general, adding 10 densities with 10 outcomes each lead to $10^{10}$ outcomes.
+However, simple cases like the die work, so even `Die(10)*100` is no problem.

 ## Contributing